 The famous Bruce Lee also got injured doing good mornings after an improper warm-up and choosing a poundage that was a bit challenging.

-If you do choose to use good mornings as a part of your back training, choose a very light, and I do mean VERY light poundage.
+If you do choose to use good mornings as a part of your lower back training, choose a very light, and I do mean VERY light poundage.
 Avoid rounding your back when you do this exercise.
 As you lower, keep your lower back straight.

 Hyperextension (Something to Consider)